willwade/js-tts-demo/DEPLOY.md

    - If the SherpaOnnx server is not starting, check the logs for environment variable issues
    - If you encounter npm dependency resolution errors (like "Cannot read properties of null (reading 'matches')"), make sure to use pnpm instead of npm
    - If the Next.js application is running on the wrong port, check the App Platform settings and make sure the HTTP port is set to 3000
+   - If you see health check errors like "Readiness probe failed: dial tcp 10.244.12.35:8080: connect: connection refused", make sure the health check port is set to 3000 in the App Platform settings or use the `.do/app.yaml` file

 ## Deploying to a Digital Ocean Droplet